top of page

 The first session is about an hour, and it includes a comprehensive intake assessment to understand your needs and goals and match you with the right provider and services.
 Then we’ll set up a care plan

-If you're in immediate crisis, please call 911 or go to the nearest emergency room.
-For non-emergency support, you can call us, and we’ll prioritize your care by scheduling a support session as soon as possible.
+If you're in immediate crisis, please call 911 or visit the nearest emergency room for urgent assistance.
+For non-emergency situations, you can call us, and we'll prioritize your care by scheduling a support session as soon as possible.
+Your well-being is our top priority.

 We are Houston-based, serving Harris and Montgomery counties.
 Our standard hours are Monday–Friday, 8:00 AM – 4:30 PM.
 Evening and weekend appointments are available upon request.